julio/fragile-book/manuscript/chapter01.md

 But sprints provide a real benefit to the team.
 When there are no sprints, or at least, no real time-boxes, it becomes increasingly difficult to deliver working software in a predictable and regular way.

-### Why this is an anti-pattern

 This is an anti-pattern because having open-ended delivery dates is an anti-pattern.
 Even in "real" life this is true.

 Just like we wouldn't want to order a meal at a restaurant and hear that it will take the time it will take, minutes, hours, or days, the business, and the team themselves, should also not be satisfied with the open-endedness of the No Sprints approach.

-### How to avoid it
+### How to recognize it

+### What to do

 Try to start something of value to someone outside the team truly completed and delivered by the time the sprint completes.

 It doesn't have to be everything.
 You can start small.
 Try a feature or two, from start to finish in a single sprint.
 Try it for several sprints, see how much better that works.
 Then try more features, perhaps most of them.

 ## Agility Not Agile

-### Misconception
+### Fragile Pattern

 "Agile is dead, long live agility".

 Clearly this is about mis-application of agile, and how many teams and companies followed the rituals by the book, did not see much improvement, and agreed that the problem is the process, and that the mindset is worth preserving.

-### Why this is an anti-pattern

 It's just a word.
 When agility becomes the status quo, we will be looking for yet another word.

-### How to avoid it
+### How to recognize it

+### What to do

 Try to see where the resistance comes from.
 Since often it's about rituals and dogma, take it as a lighthearted way to say that the core principles are more important than following steps exactly (which is true), have a laugh and move on.